Skip to main content

 Machine learning models are algorithms that internally encode the capability to identify patterns in a data source.
 In many domains, e.g., in life science or finance, the data may be sensitive.
 It is, therefore, paramount to assess the difficulty in extracting sensitive information under realistic adversary settings.

-In this project, we will create LeakPro, a platform to assess the information leakage of i) trained machine learning models, ii) the risk of leaking information during training with federated learning, and iii) the risk of leaking information in synthetic data.
+The project aimed at creating LeakPro, a platform to assess the information leakage of i) trained machine learning models, ii) the risk of leaking information during training with federated learning, and iii) the risk of leaking information in synthetic data.

 Project purpose